MargKos/Restaurant-Analysis/README.md

    Fetched restaurant data via the Yelp API ('fetch_data.py').

 2. **Data Cleaning**
-   Standardized categories and stores data in a SQLite database ('Database.py').
+   Standardized categories and stores data in a SQLite database ('ETL.py').

 3. **User Simulation**
    Created synthetic users to simulate co-visitation behavior based on realistic preferences.
 Here we assumed, that a user is prefering restaurants with similar price and category, where price is more important than categroy ('Fake_Users.py').
+   Furthermore, we assume that the number of reviews a visitor is giving is Poisson distributed.

 4. **Transition Network Construction**
    Built a directed weighted network where nodes are restaurants, and edge weights depend on both co-visitation frequency and rating.
+Only restarants with at least 'boundary' co-visits are connected and part of the final network.
    The lower the rating, the higher the probability of an user to leave the restaurant: p_u = 1 - (rating_u - 1) / 4
    The transition probability from restaurant u to v is proportional to the co-visitation frequency between u and v, normalized by the total number of transitions from u.

 5. **Markov Modeling**
    Applied PageRank to model long-term visitation behavior and compute the stationary distribution.
    Herefore, chose the right damping factor alpha and test statioanry property.